 That's some great press, and we're grateful for all of it!

-There are a variety of events planned for midwinter that should prove entertaining and educational:
+There are a variety of great events planned for the month that should prove entertaining and educational:

 For the full list of events, check our events page.

-See this cocktail and over sixty others on our cocktails page.
+See this cocktail and over one hundred more on our cocktails page.

 As always, there are lots of fun and information on our Facebook and Twitter pages, where you can stay up to date with the daily activities at the distillery.
-Tours are always free, so stop by and see us sometime!
+We do tours and tastings every day except Sunday, so stop by and see us sometime!